RagnarB83/ash-documentation/docs/Dice_interface.rst

 You need to download the Dice source code from https://github.com/sanshar/Dice and compile it according to the Github instructions.
-You then need to install pyscf (see :docs:`PySCF-interface`) and install the SHCI plugin: https://github.com/pyscf/shciscf
+You then need to install pyscf (see :doc:`PySCF-interface`) and install the SHCI plugin: https://github.com/pyscf/shciscf
 After some additional settings modification you should be ready to go.